 Helping You Help Your Family

-Attorney Joseph D. Lento and his expert team at the Lento Law Firm are well versed in handling complicated, tricky cases involving protective orders, harassment, abuse, and family law.
+The Lento Law Firm is well versed in handling complicated, tricky cases involving protective orders, harassment, abuse, and family law.
 They can help you during this troubling time for your family.

 Call the Lento Law Firm today at 888-535-3686 or contact them via this form to tell them about your circumstances and to ask any questions they may have.